 Check out the Hudson Theatre Seating Chart here.

-Arriving Soon At The Hudson Theatre: David Byrne's American Utopia
+Playing At The Hudson Theatre: David Byrne's American Utopia

 American Utopia is a show that borrows from David Byrne's 2018 album of the same name.
 His first solo album in 14 years, it went to receive rave reviews from both critics and fans.
 Byrne is best known for being the lead vocalist and guitarist of the band 'Talking Heads'.
 His work has earned him Grammys, Drama Desk Awards, and Academy Awards.
 A theatrical concert experience, American Utopia focuses on finding inner peace and better ways to go about life.
 It's going to be an audio-visual sensory experience unlike any other!